 - which foreign operator network best fits your needs and, when travelling outside the EU/EEA, offers the cheapest roaming rates, and how to manually choose your preferred foreign operator network; and

 - how to activate and make use of other important services (voicemail, call diverts, network selection) while roaming and the charges involved.

 Note: Make sure you take note of the below information, in case your phone is lost or stolen while you are travelling.

 - Your mobile handset serial number (IMEI number) generally located underneath the battery of your mobile phone, it can also be retrieved by pressing *#06# on your handset; and

-As from the 15th June 2017, when travelling in any EU country, you will be charged the same as if you were using your mobile phone at home referred to as Roam Like At Home (RLAH).
-In this respect when roaming in EU countries your domestic rates will apply, however, there are a few exceptions which will be discussed into further detail below.
+When travelling in any EU member state and also in European Economic Area (EEA) countries, you will be charged the same as if you were using your mobile phone at home referred to as Roam Like At Home (RLAH).
+In this respect when roaming in EU/EEA countries your domestic rates will apply, however, there are a few exceptions which will be discussed into further detail below.

-The RLAH measure does not apply in countries outside the EU, however in accordance with the EU Roaming Regulations there a number of consumer protection measures which are applicable whilst roaming in these countries.
+The RLAH measure does not apply in countries outside the EU/EEA, however in accordance with the EU Roaming Regulations there are a number of consumer protection measures which are applicable whilst roaming in these countries.

-We suggest you check with your mobile operator how much you will be charged for making and/or receiving calls and SMSs, data usage, and voicemail.
+We suggest you check with your mobile service provider how much you will be charged for making and/or receiving calls and SMSs, data usage, and voicemail when roaming outside the EU/EEA.
 If you decide that you want to disable any of the above facilities to avoid such charges, enquire with your service provider to guide you accordingly.

 RLAH tariffs apply when travelling in EU member states and also in European Economic Area (EEA) countries (Iceland, Liechtenstein and Norway).